kevinquillen/metaquake/README.md

 # Metamorphism Quake

-Repo to preserve a great Quake mod, Metamorphism.
+Repository to preserve a great Quake mod, Metamorphism.
 This mod is akin to a fast paced Team Fortress style Quake mod with deathmatch and capture the flag game mode support on QuakeWorld or p2p.

 ## Installation